Frequently Asked Questions

 59. Q. What may the grand jury do if a board or official refuses to accept and follow the recommendations in a grand jury report?

 A. The grand jury cannot compel a local official or board to agree to or comply with its recommendations.
 Penal Code section 933.05 allows the respondent to decline to implement the report’s recommendations.
-However, if the problem identified in the report continues to exist, a later grand jury can conduct a new investigation on that topic and issue its own report and its own findings and recommendations.
+However, a later grand jury can conduct a new investigation on that topic and issue its own report with its own findings and recommendations.

 60. Q. Must grand juries evaluate responses to the previous jury’s reports?

 A. No. However, CGJA recommends that juries review responses to prior grand jury reports for compliance with statutory mandates as to the timeliness of and wording for the response.
-No report is required, but if the jury does write a “compliance report,” CGJA recommends that it focus on only non-compliant responses to the recommendations.
+No report is required, but if the jury does write a “response compliance report,” CGJA recommends that it focus on only non-compliant responses to the recommendations.
+Spending considerable resources pointing out which entities complied with their statutory duties to respond does not achieve any beneficial change.
 The jury may also investigate and report on whether the officials and boards have done what they represented in their responses they would do.
 An “implementation report” requires a full investigation.
 Monitoring responses and when appropriate following up on them, if conducted routinely year to year, will encourage governmental entities to treat grand jury reports seriously.